zaynaib/chipy_mentorship/log/mentorship_log.md

 **Thoughts**:
 It's nice going outside and meeting other nerds who are intersted in coding.
 I learned a lot by being open mine and having a greate mentor.
 Coding gets easier once you've masted one language.

 Even though I have never created my own R function I was able to figure things out because programming foundation are the same.
 Variables, Data Structues, loops, and if statments in order to create a program.

+I also learned that github clone https and ssh are not the same thing.
+In order to have seamless clone and editing to Github I have to make sure I use ssh option on the repository.

 **Links to resources**:
 Google.